TaterOh/02-Space-Shooter/README.md

 Exercise for MSCH-C220

-A basic space-shooter arcade game, created in Godot.
+A basic space-shooter arcade game, created in Godot on 12 February 2022.

+Surive and blow up enemies and asteroids!

 ## Implementation